 Analysis and Test Results

-To assess these sleeping bags in our hands-on comparison tests, we evaluated them across five metrics: warmth, comfort, versatility, features & design, and packed size.
+To assess these budget sleeping bags in our hands-on comparison tests, we evaluated them across five metrics: warmth, comfort, versatility, features & design, and packed size.
 The performance in each is discussed below.

 The whole idea of a sleeping bag is conceived around creating an insulated space to keep you warm.
 Blankets leave gaps where cold drafts can creep in.
 A closed bag seals them out.
 When executed well, you're left with a cozy cocoon at an ideal temperature for maximum rest and recovery.

 It's also important to acknowledge that maximum warmth is not necessarily desirable.
 Sweating inside a warm bag can be just as unpleasant as shivering inside a cold one.
 Instead, it's best to match a bag's warmth with the anticipated temperatures.
-The Teton Sports Celsius XXL and Coleman North Rim were the warmest bags we tested, both with advertised 0°F ratings.
+The Teton Sports Celsius XXL and Coleman North Rim Extreme were the warmest bags we tested, both with advertised 0°F ratings.
 The bags are best suited for the colder nights of spring or fall but could be sweltering on a warm summer night.

 The Redcamp Cotton Flannel, the HiHiker Mummy, the Coleman Brazos, and the Teton Sports Mammoth provide a more moderate warmth.
 They all feature reasonably thick insulation but include additional venting possibilities for the hottest nights.
-A third grouping of cooler bags is the Coleman Palmetto, Sleepingo Double, and Oaskys Three Season.
+A third grouping of cooler bags is the Sleepingo Double, the Kelty Catena 30, and the Oaskys Three-Season.
 The insulation on these bags is a little thinner.
 They should still be adequately warm in the summer but might get too cold during the shoulder seasons of spring and fall.
-Finally, the Revalcamp supplies the least warmth of any bag we tested, but it's still a suitable choice for peak summer, indoor sleepovers, or RV camping.
+Finally, the Revalcamp Sleeping Bag supplies the least warmth of any bag we tested, but it's still a suitable choice for peak summer, indoor sleepovers, or RV camping.

 There might be nothing more maddening than trying to fall asleep when you're uncomfortable.
 With their confined spaces, scratchy fabrics, and annoying drawstrings, sleeping bags have been the cause of more than a few campers' restless nights.
 When testing this group of bags, we endured all of these issues, and we're eager to share our findings so you won't have to do the same.